cakeio-unreal/cakeio-unreal.github.io/docs/core-api/directories.md

     ```

     !!! tip
-        In general, Clone functions in CakeIO behave identically to copy constructors.
+        In general, Clone functions in Cake IO behave identically to copy constructors.
 However, FCakeDir's `Clone` function is an exception since it provides more control than its copy constructor counterpart.

 === "Blueprint"
     {{ bp_img_dir('Clone') }}